-Given the lack of long term, head-to-head data, there was considerable uncertainty in the clinical inputs.
+Given the lack of long term, head-to-head data, there was considerable uncertainty in the clinical inputs for each economic evaluation.
 Costs considered in the models provided by the submitter included drug, resource use, and adverse events costs.
-The key clinical outcomes were cytogenic response, overall survival and utilities.
+The key clinical outcomes were cytogenetic response, overall survival and utilities.